 The Yamaha CGS103AII is a very nice beginner classical guitar with a great sound and good quality for the price.
-This is a perfect guitar for a 8 to 11 or 12 year old who is starting lessons and needs a reliable, easy to tune instrument from a very reputable brand.
+It is a perfect guitar for an 8 to 11 or 12-year-old who is starting lessons and needs a reliable, easy to tune instrument from a very reputable brand.

 Where’s the Best Price?